ACADEMY

 Qubic’s Useful Proof of Work (uPoW) – Deep Dive

+Traditional Proof of Work (PoW) in blockchains makes miners burn energy on meaningless puzzles, purely to secure the network .
+Qubic flips this script with Useful Proof of Work (uPoW) – a consensus mechanism where the computational work actually trains AI models instead of hashing useless data .
 In Qubic, your mining rigs perform machine learning tasks that contribute to a global neural network (nicknamed Aigarth) rather than wasteful cryptographic calculations .
 This means every joule of energy spent mining Qubic also pushes an AI project forward, aligning network security with real-world useful work.

 Qubic’s uPoW mainly leverages CPU power for AI training tasks .
-Miners (often called “AI miners”) run intensive operations like matrix multiplications and tensor updates to train artificial neural networks .
+Miners (often called “AI trainers”) run intensive operations like matrix multiplications and tensor updates to train artificial neural networks .
 The network validates that these tasks are done correctly via special validator nodes called Computors .
 Computors ensure miners are honestly contributing to AI objectives and not cheating.